mxcl/PromiseKit/Documentation/FAQ.md

 should be protected against are in fact *not* side effects.

 Side effects include changes to global application state.
-They *do not* include changing the view of a viewController.
+They *do not* include changing the display state of a viewController.
 So, protect against setting UserDefaults or modifying the application database, and don't bother protecting against changing the text in a `UILabel`.